Eldorado7621/operationalize-flask-machine-learning-application-udacity-devops-project2/README.md

 ![Code Quality Score](https://api.codiga.io/project/34477/score/svg)

+## Overview
+As part of the Udacity Azure Devops Nanodegree course, this project entails creating a CI/CD flask web machine learning application.
+Prediction on house prices can be made with the application.
+This repo contains step by step instruction on how to set up the application.

 ## Project Plan
 For a well structured project plan, a Trello board was used.
 This makes it easy for stakeholders and engineering team to see the project progress.
 The links to the Trello board and the Google sheet are as given below: